csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 without revalidating it.
 This behaviour is somewhat non-deterministic, so it’s quite hard to know exactly what a browser will actually do.
 To this end, we have a series of more explicit directives that we can augment our `max-age` with.
+Thanks to [Andy Davies](https://twitter.com/AndyDavies) for helping my clarify this one.

 ### `s-maxage`